TEC - 3 Future Ready Educators: Navigating Change, Inspiring Learners

 This session, designed by FranklinCovey Education, taps into the latest neuroscience to help you understand how your brain processes stress and how you can actively guide it toward balance and resilience, with practical, science-based strategies to transform your approach to well-being.

-Masood Mir is a certified professional in education and leadership development with an MBA in Marketing.
+Masood Mir Khan is a certified professional in education and leadership development with an MBA in Marketing.
 He is Director of Educational Synergy (Pvt.)
 Ltd. and Senior Facilitator at FranklinCovey Education, Pakistan Chapter.
 He is certified by FranklinCovey, USA, and the University of Colorado, Boulder, in Social and Emotional Learning.
 With over 7,000 educators and leaders trained, he has played a key role in promoting effective leadership and school improvement.
 Recognized as a Certified Professional Manager from Meirc, Istanbul, he was also a Guest Speaker at the Leader in Me Global Summit 2018 in South Lake City, Utah and continues to contribute to educational thought leadership through his writing and facilitation work.

 TEC - Neda Mulji